line/Human-Interaction-Generation/codes/README.md

 ## Training interaction generation model

-(1-1)
+To train role-aware interaction generation from texts on the NTURGBD dataset, we follow a three-step process.

-The NTURGBD dataset contains only interaction labels and does not include annotations for individual roles.
-We introduced PIT to train a label-based role-aware interaction generation model at first.
+(1-1) First, we introduced PIT to train a label-based role-aware interaction generation model because the NTURGBD dataset contains only interaction labels and does not include annotations for individual roles.

-(1-2)
-The obtained roles can be identified using a small amount of annotations regarding an actor and a receiver.
-After identifying the roles, you can provide pseudo labels regarding which motion is an actor or a receiver for all training data.

-(1-3)
+(1-2) Second, we identify the roles learned by the model and assign pseudo labels for roles to the training data.
-By using the above pseudo labels for individual roles, you can train a model that can generate role-aware interactions from texts.
+(1-3) Finally, we train a model that can generate role-aware interactions from texts using the above pseudo labels for roles.

 <details>
 <summary>(1-1) Training label-based role-aware interaction generation model (PIT)</summary>

 ```
-CUDA_VISIBLE_DEVICES=0,1,2,3,4 python -u tools/train.py \
+CUDA_VISIBLE_DEVICES=0,1,2,3 python -u tools/train.py \
     --name pit \
     --batch_size 160 \
     --times 30 \